Girl Hiking and Enjoying the Mountain Views, Castries, St. Lucia

 Seafood, Rum, Yum

 Dining in Barbados is an event for both locals and tourists.
-People flock to Speightstown to enjoy some fresh lobster and rum punch on the beach.
+People flock to Speightstown to enjoy fresh lobster and rum punch on the beach.
 Oistins Fish Fry is a must-do for the catch of the day, which is fried to perfection.
 Enjoy local flavors while steel drums play in the background for an unforgettable dining experience.
 No matter what you choose to sink your teeth into, it's guaranteed to be flavorful.

 Hop on board a catamaran for the day and explore the coast of the island of Barbados.
 Snorkel through colorful coral reefs and shipwrecks and get up close and personal with sea turtles.

 You can also visit North Point, a scenic spot where waves crash along a rocky coast.
 North Point offers a striking contrast to the calm, white beaches of the south.
-If you're looking for something in between the two, Crane Beach is the place to be with its turquoise water and manageable waves.
+If you're looking for something in between the two, Crane Beach is the place to be, with its turquoise water and manageable waves.

 Colonial History in Colorful Bridgetown